Postdoctoral Competition FAQ

 For background and suggestions on preparing a statement of contribution to diversity, equity, and inclusion, please see the Cornell University statement supporting diverse communities.

-The selection committee is chaired by Dr. Irby Lovette, Fuller Professor of Ornithology and Associate Director for Academic Affairs at the Lab.
+The selection committee is chaired by Dr. Irby Lovette, Fuller Professor of Ornithology.
 We look at all application packages.
-Please use these instructions as a guide, but at the same time, please do not be overly concerned about things like margin or font size, adding an additional page to show a critical figure or longer citation list, etc. If your formatting approach seems reasonable and appropriate to you, it likely will to us too.
+Please use these instructions as a guide, but at the same time, please do not be overly concerned about things like margin or font size.
+If your formatting approach seems reasonable and appropriate to you, it likely will to us too.

 What is the process for letters of recommendation?

 We ask that applicants provide contact information for three people who can potentially write letters of recommendation.
-Those individuals do not need to supply a letter at the time of application, as we reach out to those contacts to ask for letters only on the set of finalists.
+Those individuals should not send a letter at the time of initial application, as we reach out to those contacts to ask for letters only on the later set of finalists.
 We let the finalists know in advance so that they can inform their recommenders that this request will be forthcoming.
 In general we ask that applicants not use as recommenders members of the Cornell Lab of Ornithology faculty or staff.

 Who within the Lab can sponsor a postdoc?